microsoft/FluidFramework/docs/examples/sudoku-example.md

 Table of contents:

 - Overview of example and goals
-  - What we build will be usable in both the Fluid Preview App and Web Part pages
   - Learn about the SharedMap and SharedDirectory
   - Distributed data structures and SPFx